Master of Laws

 This postgraduate program is open to both law and non-law graduates.
 It’s ideal for those looking to deepen their knowledge in a specific area of law and for those who are planning to enter a new area of practice.
 The program can also be taken by anyone who feels that having legal knowledge would be beneficial to their career, including public policy professionals, regulators and managers.

-ANU LLM students can build their own program by selecting from a range of contemporary topics in law, including aviation and space, environment and climate, cyber warfare, international security and human rights.
-Alternatively, they can choose to specialise in one of the following areas:
+ANU LLM students can select courses from a range of contemporary topics in law, including information technology, aviation and space, environment and climate, cyber warfare, international security, and human rights.

-To see the full range of courses available in 2019, please visit Programs & Courses.
+To see the full range of courses available, please visit our Programs and courses webpage.

 Mode of delivery

 Courses are delivered in a range of modes, including full-time, part-time, on-campus, online, evening or intensive.
 At ANU, you’ll be able to fit your studies around your professional and personal commitments.